wisdomwoken/wisdomwoken/README.md

-- 👋 Hi, I’m @wisdomwoken
+- 👋 Hi, I’m Minerva!
-- 👀 I’m interested in cats, programming and all things technology
+- 👀 I’m interested in cats, programming and all things technology.
-- 🌱 I’m currently learning privacy, blockchain and mining
+- 🌱 I’m currently learning privacy, blockchain and mining.
-- 💞️ I’m looking to collaborate on anything that catches my interest
+- 💞️ I’m looking to collaborate on anything that catches my interest.
-- 📫 How to reach me: draw a summoning circle
+- 📫 How to reach me: draw a summoning circle.